gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aaand that's time."
 Sergeant Vassilenko peeled the back off a patch and pressed it against her neck.
-Her heart began to slow almost immediately.
+Her heart immediately began to slow.

 Sandrine took a deep breath,
 then another.